 Effective aviation M&E and MRO systems should maintain the ‘what’, ‘when’ and ‘where’ of maintenance.
-Technical Documentation/Publications (Content) management systems (CMS) should maintain the ‘how’.
+Technical Documentation / Publications and their Content Management Systems (CMS) should maintain the ‘how’.
 The management of ‘why’ and ‘who’ is shared between both systems.
-In simple technical terms, ‘currency’, ‘effectivity’ and ‘applicability’ are key tenets to any aviation CMS.
+In simple technical terms, current compliant information (‘currency’), ‘effectivity’ and ‘applicability’ are key attributes of any aviation CMS.

-The AeroSoft CMS known as DigiDOC™ keeps the ideal balance among all of these.
-This agnostic solution can work in tandem seamlessly with any M&E/MRO system and any OEM proprietary system.
+AeroSoft’s CMS known as DigiDOC™ keeps the ideal balance among all of these.
+This agnostic solution can work in tandem seamlessly with any M&E/MRO system and any OEM proprietary system through Web 2.0 API’s.
 It facilitates the Engineering, Planning and Execution processes across the gamut of the Materials, Quality and Production organizations to insure uncompromising compliance at optimal productivity and lowest overall costs.
+Job Cards, EO’s and Manuals are all customized yet remain compliant to OEM structures for Revision Management.

 What the FAA says about Technical Documentation